top of page

 Most travellers race down the Carretera Interamericana in search of El Salvador's western attractions or, if heading east, the Nicaraguan border.
 However, the east of the El Salvador is a diverse geographical region that warrants greater consideration.

-The quaint village of Alegría, the visceral war history around Morazán, and the long, sandy surf beaches near El Cuco and Las Flores will give even the most worldly traveller something to savour.
+The quaint village of Alegría, the visceral war history around Morazán, and the long, sandy surf beaches near El Cuco and Las Flores will give even the worldliest traveller something to savour.
 They see only fleeting traffic from nearby cities such as San Miguel, the working-class capital with a distinctly cavalier attitude.
 Real off-the-beaten-track coastal adventure is found at Bahía de Jiquilisco, where birdlife soars, and in tiny fishing villages with little contact with the outside world.

 There are two ways to travel east – along the Carretera Interamericana or along the Carretera del Litoral (CA2); the latter accesses the beaches, and the former the northern reaches.
 The Ruta de La Paz (peace route; CA7) runs north from San Miguel.